nirabo/carnd-behavioral-cloning/README.md

 ## Model

+Several different models where iterated through.
+However, the largest difficulty enountered was in regards to the available memory on the GPU that was used for the computations.
+It had a memory capacity of 2GB and that showed very fast the incapacity to work on medium to large convolutional nets.

+### Data Size Reduction

+#### Using a generator to load batches

+The first and most crucial strategy to fit the data onto the device was to dynamically load-in data as required, rather then loading all of the data at once.
+This was achieved using a python generator.

+#### Cropping redundant data

+Each image consists of a road segment and background consisting of horizon, sky and terrain features.
+Since most of the usefull information is located on the bottom part of the image, the top part was cropped.
+Also, in the image, the complete vehicle is visible with a road segment behind it.
+This information is also redundant, hence it also can be cropped out.
+The crop ranges found are 65px from the top and 25px from the bottom.

+![][cropped]

+#### Depth vs Width

+Following ideas defined in [2], building the network was guided by attempting to gradually translate/convolute the spatial information to deep layers, eventually resulting in vector.
+This meant to minimize information loss in the first layers by lowering strides and increasing filter kernel footprint.
+It also meant to use average pooling at the start, rather then the more *lossy* max-pooling.
+Also, much of the design can be attributed to the limited memory size of the GPU device (2GB), on which the network was trained.

 ![][model]
+Total params: 756,477
+Trainable params: 756,477
+Non-trainable params: 0

+The first convolutional layer, after the image was read-in, normalized and cropped, was chosen to be with a relatively *wide* kernel (5,5) with a stride of (1,1) followed by an average pooling layer, in order to increase information propagation through the network.

+The next couple of convolutional layers first gradually increase depth and reduce filter size then gradually decrease depth while further reducing filter size.
+Up until depth decrease, a max-pooling was used.
+Next no pooling was applied.

+No dropouts were used in the convolutional layers as this showed to have reduced performance, which can be attributed to spatial-information loss.

+Next, several fully connected layers were applied, seperated by dropout layers and all gradually decreasing their size to 1.

+A mean-squared-error loss function and an Adam optimizer at default parameters, incl. learning rate (0.001).

+### Training

+The training was performed in two-steps, a pre-training and training step.
+During pre-training only data from the second track was used for four epochs.
+During actual training all training sets were combined for four epochs, which achieved best performance.

+![][run-precision]

 ## Results

+After a number of attempts and parameter tweaking, a model was build that is able to drive the car accross both tracks for indefinite time.

+![][output]

 ## Conclusion

+The task was successfully completed.

 ## References
 [1] M. Bojarski, D. Del Testa, D. Dworakowski, B. Firner,B. Flepp, P. Goyal, L. D. Jackel, M. Monfort, U. Muller,J. Zhang, et al. ***End to end learning for self-driving cars***, arXiv preprint arXiv:1604.07316, 2016

+[2] Forrest N. Iandola and Song Han and Matthew W. Moskewicz and Khalid Ashraf and William J. Dally and Kurt Keutzer **SqueezeNet: AlexNet-level accuracy with 50x fewer parameters and $<$0.5MB model size**, 2016